ionathomas/mental-health-care-platform/README.md

 - Counselors and doctors can review results, manage patient records, and set appointments.
 - Managers can oversee system activity, assign patients, and generate reports.

-The system follows an **Agile development approach** with iterative sprints and focuses on building a **middle-fidelity prototype** that can serve as the basis for a real product.
+The system followed an **Agile development approach** with iterative sprints and focuses on building a **middle-fidelity prototype** that can serve as the basis for a real product.

 ---